fgauna12/fgauna12.github.io/_posts/2020-09-17-aks-cost-savings-stopping-dev-test-aks-clusters-during-off-hours.md

 ## Option A (Preferred)

 Microsoft released the preview feature as an Azure CLI extension.
-Follow the steps on this Microsoft docs on how to install this extension. <mark>You can come back to this page to see how to schedule a script</mark> to start/stop a cluster during off hours using Azure Pipelines.
+Follow the steps on [this Microsoft docs page](https://docs.microsoft.com/en-us/azure/aks/start-stop-cluster) on how to install this extension. <mark>You can come back to this page to see how to schedule a script</mark> to start/stop a cluster during off hours using Azure Pipelines.

 ## Option B (DIY)
 ### Stopping the cluster